eNeRGy164/Hompus.Michiator/README.md

 ## Architecture

-- **EventDispatcher**: Handles publishing events and dispatching them to the appropriate handlers.
+- **EventBus**: Handles publishing events and dispatching them to the appropriate handlers.
 - **SagaOrchestrator**: Manages the lifecycle and events for sagas.
-- **EventBusBuilder**: Helps in configuring and building the event handling infrastructure.
+- **BusBuilder**: Helps in configuring and building the event handling infrastructure.

 ## Getting Started